-4.118.
+4.8.
 KLEIN High School AFJROTC Service “K” Letter.

-4.118.1.
+4.8.1.
 Purpose.
-The Klein High School AFJROTC Service "K" Letter recognizes cadets who accumulate 3000 points for AFJROTC extracurricular participation, community service, awards, AFJROTC sponsored activities participation, AFJROTC training completion,, awareness presentations, and letters of appreciation and commendations.
+The Klein High School AFJROTC Service "K" Letter recognizes cadets enrolled in their second, third, or fourth year who also accumulate 3000 points for AFJROTC extracurricular participation, community service, awards, AFJROTC sponsored activities participation, AFJROTC training completion,, awareness presentations, and letters of appreciation and commendations.
 Points are cumulative and carry over to the next school year.
 The SASI makes the final determination in awarding points.
+First year cadets are not entitled to a Letter Jacket.
+The Letter Jacket Score Sheet may be downloaded from the Klein AFJROTC website.

-4.118.2.
+4.8.2.
 Award.
 Initial award is the Klein High School "K" letter which may be worn on the Klein High School letter jackets.
 Follow-on awards consist of devices which are attached to the "K" letter.